 Average hands are going to be common.
 They force you to play passively.
 So, if you have two pairs, it would be best not to force the bets.
 This kind of aggressiveness benefits your opponents who also have the chance to beat you.
 In any case, you should bet according to the different possible combinations.
 Forget about bluffing and similar techniques if your cards remain poor.
 Keeping discretion can pay off in Poker.
 You’ll just have to keep your mouth shut until your luck turns to your advantage.
 Bet as little as you can if you don’t feel confident in your hand.
 Whole series without good follow-ups or color harmony can follow one another.
 That said, think about how to prevent other players from winning the game.

-Staying alert for bad streaks
+Staying alert for bad streaks in poker

 It is in your interest to be sparing with your bankroll.
 Set yourself a betting limit and avoid exceeding it without good reason.
 Study the game carefully.
 You can even take a few rounds of observation before attempting a masterstroke.
 In any case, never bet more than 20% of your budget unless you are sure of your strategy.
 Other important details: When you win one or two rounds, you should refrain from squandering everything until you have nothing left in your account.
 Bad rounds always follow good hands.
 You should even learn from your mistakes by drawing logic for card distributions.
 Playing poker diligently is the key to making a name for yourself in tournaments.